Core Concepts

 }

-Maudit implements the Render trait for assets, such as scripts, styles, and images, allowing one to use them directly in Maud templates.
+Maudit implements the Render trait for images, scripts and styles, allowing one to use them directly in Maud templates.

 use maud::{html, Markup};